 Most schools require a core curriculum all students must take before graduation.
 These are often referred to as general education courses.
 While your school may have many options, and find classes that are small and still fulfill the requirement, it won’t always be possible.
 It is largely a demand issue.
-Freshman class sizes increase, but faculty doesn’t necessarily.
-This leads to the situation where there is no other choice than a professor to teach a class of 400 students that all need the class to graduate.
+Freshman class sizes increase, but the faculty doesn’t necessarily.
+This leads to a situation where there is no other choice than a professor to teach a class of 400 students that all need the class to graduate.

 Is this a bad thing, though?
 Can you really be engaged and learn in a meaningful way in a class of a couple hundred students?
 Yes.
 This comes down to the instructor many times.
 Lecture can be dull, if the teacher is dull.
 However, there are amazing lecture classes taught by thoughtful, inspirational professors.
-They walk around the hall, ask students insightful questions, create engaging content on screen, and plan activities to get students moving and involved.
+They walk around the hall, ask students insightful questions, create engaging content onscreen, and plan activities to get students moving and involved.
 That sounds a lot better than watching a professor lecture monotonously.

 As we discussed in a previous post, clickers are very common on college campuses.
 Professors often ask questions on the screen where students use the clickers to answer in.
-Some ask a question just at the beginning and end of lecture, to ensure attendance.
-Others ask a series throughout the lecture, to gauge learning, and reward student who attend with points.
+Some ask a question just at the beginning and end of the lecture, to ensure attendance.
+Others ask a series throughout the lecture, to gauge learning, and reward students who attend with points.
 While there are flaws in the system such as a student bringing a friend’s clicker, it is a great use of technology to engage students in a large hall.

 Additionally, almost every lecture class pairs with a discussion class.
-Essentially, you receive the content material in the lecture from the professor, then you attend a discussion class with 20-40 students and dive deeper into the material through discussion, problem solving, and question asking.
+Essentially, you receive the content material in the lecture from the professor, then you attend a discussion class with 20-40 students and dive deeper into the material through discussion, problem-solving, and question-asking.
 So for those who worry they’ll never have the chance to ask questions, that isn’t true.
 These discussion sections are a great opportunity as well as your professor’s office hours.
 While you may worry lecture is too full to ask, office hours are usually scarce of students.
 Stand out among your peers and seek help from your professor.

 What is your favorite type of class environment?
 Comment below!